-The impact of CPA on quality of life is can be measured with the St George's Respiratory Score which ranges from 1 (excellent health) to 100 (extremely ill).
-The spread of scores is shown in this prospectively collected data from a large cohort of UK patients (n=88) .
-Responders get good improvements in their quality of life .
+The impact of CPA on quality of life can be measured with the St George's Respiratory Score which ranges from 1 (excellent health) to 100 (extremely ill), or other scores.
+The spread of scores is shown in this prospectively collected data from a large cohort of UK patients (n=88)81.
+Responders get good improvements in their quality of life 27.
+Similar reductions in quality of life were documented in CPA patients in Nigeria 82.